• Skip to main content

 Vegan Mascarpone Cheese

 This quick and easy vegan mascarpone cheese is so creamy, slightly sweet and just a little tart.
-It makes for a great dairy-free substitute you can use in either sweet or savory recipes.
-Healthy, refined sugar-free and can easily be whipped up last minute.
+Made with raw cashews and coconut cream, it makes for a great dairy-free substitute to a classic Italian mascarpone you can use in either sweet or savory recipes.
+100% vegan, healthy, soy-free, refined sugar-free and can easily be whipped up last minute.

 PRINT RECIPE PIN RECIPE